FLClab/unet_dmap_gen/readme.md

 aCaMKII
 LifeAct

-using only the images with a quality score >= 0.7
+using only the images with a quality score >= 0.7.
+Model takes as input 224x224 pixel images and outputs datamaps of the same size.

 The file run_generalist_model_datasets.py shows an example of how to run the model on the separate datasets.